Greenwashing: Attributions of greenwashing

-Eco-labels can be given to a product both from an external organization and by the company itself, which has raised concerns because companies can label a product green or environmentally friendly by selectively disclosing positive attributes of the product while not disclosing environmental harms.
+Eco-labels can be given to a product from an external organization and the company itself.
+This has raised concerns because companies can label a product as green or environmentally friendly by selectively disclosing positive attributes of the product while not disclosing environmental harms.
 Consumers expect to see eco-labels from both internal and external sources but perceive labels from external sources to be more trustworthy.
 Researchers from the University of Twente found that uncertified or greenwashed internal eco-labels may still contribute to consumer perceptions of a responsible company, with consumers attributing internal motivation to a company's internal eco-labeling.
 Other research connecting attribution theory and greenwashing found that consumers often perceive green advertising as greenwashing when companies use green advertisements, attributing the green messaging to corporate self-interest.
-Green advertising can backfire, particularly when the advertised environmental claim does not match a company's actual environmental engagement.
+Green advertising can backfire, particularly when the advertised environmental claim does not match a company's environmental engagement.

 Implications for green business

-Researchers working with consumer perception, psychology, and greenwashing note that in order for companies to avoid the negative connotations and perceptions of greenwashing, companies should "walk the walk" when it comes to green advertising and green behavior.
-Green marketing, labeling, and advertising are found to be most effective when it matches a company's actual environmental engagement.
+Researchers working with consumer perception, psychology, and greenwashing note that companies should "walk the walk" regarding green advertising and behavior to avoid the negative connotations and perceptions of greenwashing.
+Green marketing, labeling, and advertising are most effective when they match a company's environmental engagement.
 This is also mediated by the visibility of those environmental engagements, meaning that if consumers are unaware of a company's commitment to sustainability or environmentally-conscious ethos, they cannot factor greenness in their assessment of the company or product.

-Significant exposure to greenwashing can make a consumer indifferent to or generate negative feelings toward green marketing.
-Genuinely green businesses then have to work harder to differentiate themselves from those who use false claims.
-Consumers may also react negatively to true sustainability claims because of negative experiences with greenwashing.
+Exposure to greenwashing can make consumers indifferent to or generate negative feelings toward green marketing.
+Thus, genuinely green businesses must work harder to differentiate themselves from those who use false claims.
+Nevertheless, consumers may react negatively to valid sustainability claims because of negative experiences with greenwashing.

+Conversely, concerns about the perception of genuine efforts to develop more environmentally friendly practices can lead to "greenhushing", where a company avoids publicizing these efforts out of concern that they will be accused of greenwashing anyway.